The Final War of Olly Winter

-"The Final War of Olly Winter" is the first television play episode of the first season of the American television series CBS Playhouse.
-Written by Ronald Ribman, it followed the tale of Olly Winter, an African-American Master Sergeant in the Vietnam War who is walking back to allied-controlled land following a battle with the Viet Cong.
+"The Final War of Olly Winter" is the debut episode of the American television series CBS Playhouse, broadcast on CBS on January 29, 1967.
+A television play written by Ronald Ribman, it follows the tale of Olly Winter, an African-American Master Sergeant in the Vietnam War who is walking back to allied-controlled land following a battle with the Viet Cong.
 Along the way, he meets up with a Vietnamese girl, an orphaned infant, and a dog.
 The program is basically a monologue as the character of Winter speaks to the girl about his experiences even though she cannot understand him.

-The episode was broadcast on CBS on January 29, 1967.
 Ivan Dixon, who played the title character, was nominated for an Emmy Award for his performance.